Melina Mercouri: Minister for Culture (1981–1989)

 When PASOK won the elections of 1981, Mercouri was appointed Minister for Culture of Greece, being the first woman in the post.
 She would serve in that position for two terms until 1989, when PASOK lost the elections and New Democracy formed a cabinet.

 As Minister for Culture, Mercouri took advantage of her earlier career to promote Greece to other European leaders.
 She strongly advocated the return to Athens of the Parthenon Marbles that were removed from Parthenon and other buildings on the Acropolis of Athens by Thomas Bruce, 7th Earl of Elgin, and are now part of the British Museum collection in London.

-In 1983, she engaged in a televised debate with the then director of the British Museum, David M. Wilson, which was interpreted by many as a public relations disaster for the British Museum.
+In 1983, she engaged in a televised debate with the then-director of the British Museum, David M. Wilson, which was interpreted by many as a public relations disaster for the British Museum.
 In anticipation of the return of the marbles, she held an international competition for the construction of the New Acropolis Museum, designated to display them and finally established in 2009.

 One of her greatest achievements was the establishment of the institution of the European Capital of Culture within the framework of cultural policy of the European Union.
 She had conceived and proposed the idea in 1983, with Athens being the first title-holder in 1985.
 She was also a devoted supporter of the Athens bid to host the Centennial Olympic Games.

-In 1983, during the first Greek presidency of the Council of the European Union, Mercouri invited the Ministers for Culture of the other nine member states of the European Union at Zappeion, in order to increase the people's cultural awareness, since there was not any reference to cultural questions in the Treaty of Rome, which led to the establishment of formal sessions between the Ministers of Culture of the European Union.
+In 1983, during the first Greek presidency of the Council of the European Union, Mercouri invited the Ministers for Culture of the other nine member states of the European Union at Zappeion, to increase the people's cultural awareness, since no reference was made to cultural questions in the Treaty of Rome, which led to the establishment of formal sessions between the Ministers of Culture of the European Union.